How to Write a Business Plan

-- Hoover’s Online (www.hoovers.com): This is a product of Dun & Bradstreet that offers a searchable database of financial information and profiles of public and private companies.
+- Hoover’s Online (www.hoovers.com): This is a Dun & Bradstreet offers a searchable database of financial information and profiles of public and private companies.

-- Thomas Register (www.thomasnet.com): Originally published in book form, the Thomas Register is a searchable database of product information and market trends for a variety of industries.
+- Thomas Register (www.thomasnet.com): Originally published in book form, the Thomas Register is a searchable database of product information and market trends for various industries.
 It publishes an annual survey it calls its “Industry Market Barometer” that shows where reporting companies are, where they have been and where they are heading.

 - Library of Congress Legislative Information (https://beta.congress.gov/): The primary source for information about recently enacted federal legislation that could affect a business or an entire industry.

-- Websites of individual companies or trade associations: Most companies have websites that provide information about the business including products and management structure.
-Trade associations usually have websites that offer glimpses into what is happening within an industry from the viewpoint of those working in it.
+- Websites of individual companies or trade associations: Most companies have websites that provide information about the business, including products and management structure.
+Trade associations usually have websites that offer glimpses into what is happening within an industry from those working in it.

-An industry analysis is not to be confused with a market analysis or a competitor analysis, both of which are included in a business plan for entrepreneurs.
-An industry analysis will describe the products offered within a particular industry and the parameters of the marketplace in relationship to economic, regulatory and political issues.
-Where an industry analysis establishes the scope of the marketplace, a market analysis tells a business owner if a market within a particular industry will be profitable for a company’s product.
+Industry analysis is not to be confused with a market analysis or a competitor analysis, both of which are included in a business plan for entrepreneurs.
+Industry analysis will describe the products offered within a particular industry and the marketplace parameters concerning economic, regulatory, and political issues.
+An industry analysis establishes the marketplace’s scope; a market analysis tells a business owner if a particular industry’s market will be profitable for a company’s product.

 How to do a Competitor Analysis

-A competitor analysis is a process in which a business obtains information to identify and learn more about key competitors in order to be able to predict how the competition will react.
-Competitive analysis serves a vital role in strategic planning, so writing a great business plan becomes easier if you do your research before you begin to write your business plan.
+Competitor analysis is when a business obtains information to identify and learn more about key competitors to predict how the competition will react.
+Competitive analysis plays a vital role in strategic planning, so writing a great business plan becomes easier if you do your research before writing your business plan.

-A competitor analysis, unlike the competitive rivalry factor of an industry analysis, focuses attention on each competitor’s strengths and weaknesses instead focusing on the overall competitive climate within an industry.
+Unlike the competitive rivalry factor of industry analysis, a competitor analysis focuses attention on each competitor’s strengths and weaknesses instead of focusing on the overall competitive climate within an industry.
 A competitor analysis offers a detailed profile of each competitor along with an analysis of marketing strategies that can be used to counter position your company to improve market share or profitability.

 At the completion of your competitor analysis, you should be able to: